35 Best Bird Feeders and Accessories for Your Yard

 Non-Seed Bird Feeders

 If you already have a seed feeder and want to add a non-seed feeder, a fruit spear is a great place to start.
 I love this Kettle Moraine orange feeder for orioles.
 It looks like a little bird patio table complete with a teeny, tiny umbrella.
 For more hearty food in the winter, a suet block or ball is a great way to help birds find sustenance when seeds and berries are hard to come by or buried in snow.
-I’m really digging this diamond-shaped suet feeder from Wildlife Sciences.
+I'm really digging this circle-shaped suet feeder from Pacific Bird & Supply Co.

 Problem-Solving Bird Feeders

 Seeds, fruits and suet may attract all kinds of birds, but they also attract squirrels.
-No hate on squirrels, but they tend to scare away birds or worse — eat all the food!
+No hate on squirrels, but they tend to scare away birds or worse — eat all the food.
 There are a couple of different avenues to keep the squirrels at bay.
 Personally, I find those spinning bird feeders that are motion-activated and fling squirrels off just plain cruel.
-You can deter squirrels with hinge-specific feeders such as this Pest-Off Bird Feeder, designed by a former Dyson engineer, or this Squirrel-Proof Feeder from Gardener’s Supply.
+You can deter squirrels with hinge-specific feeders such as this PestOff Bird Feeder, designed by a former Dyson engineer, or this Squirrel-Be-Gone Feeder from Walmart.
 The hinge on these feeders is sensitive to weight.
 If a squirrel visits, its weight triggers the hinge and the feeder closes.
 Another solution is a simple squirrel baffle.
 These dome-shaped toppers prevent squirrels from crawling or even leaping to the feeder.
 Plus, it protects seeds from getting soggy in the rain.

 Window Bird Feeders